onuh/article_manager/README.md

 The module has two security groups, `group_article_manager` and `group_article_reader`.
 Both security groups inherits from `base.group_user`.
 The security groups are in [security.xml](security/security.xml) file with access rights in [ir.model.access.csv](security/ir.model.access.csv) file.

 # API Endpoints
 The module has 4 API endpoints.
 Users must be authenticated using Odoo standand auth URL `/web/session/authenticate` and receieve a `session_id` to be used in subsequent request headers to consume the API.
 The API accept a json object in format `{"jsonrpc":"2.0","params":{"db":"odooxyzdb","login":"xyz","password":"******"}}` for authentication.
 After authentication, the `params` key should hold field keys and values.
+The API status is either an `error` or a `success`.
+An `error` status always have a `string` as response while a success response always have `an array of json object` as response.
+Please always check the result status whenever you consume the API to know your expected response.
 The API endpoints are given below:

    # Create API
    The create API endpoint is `/api/article_manager/create`.
 Article Managers can post the following Mandatory fields during article creation: